patroklos83/SalesConsoleApp/README.md

     SalesConsoleApp.exe

 Step 2.
 Select the .csv files directory where the files to be imported are located.
-*Note: If no directory is specified, the default will be user [bin/ImportFiles]*
+*Note: If no directory is specified, the default will be used [bin/ImportFiles]*

 Step 3.
 Select the format of the dates in the csv files.
 For example a date ***01/01/2001*** has a format of ***dd/MM/yyyy***.